 Revenues and Expenses Related to the Delivery System Reform Incentive Payment - The CCC receives Delivery System Reform Incentive Payment ("DSRIP") funds as a performing provider in the 1115 waiver to implement programs or strategies to enhance access to health care and improve the associated outcomes of care provided for the patients and families served.
 Revenue received from Central Health provides the local share in the form of an Intergovernmental Transfer to draw federal funds upon achieving specific health improvement metrics and milestones as determined by Texas Health and Human Services Commission ("HHSC").
-DSRIP project revenue is recognized by the CCC upon HHSC approval of project metrics and milestones, which are submitted to HHSC on a semi-annual basis.
+The CCC recognizes DSRIP project revenue upon HHSC approval of project metrics and milestones and the subsequent Intergovernmental Transfer commitment that provides the local share of the funding process.
+The reporting, approval, and funding processes occur, on a semi-annual basis.

-The CCC is performing 15 DSRIP projects that will serve as demonstration programs that will assist in the implementation of an Integrated Delivery System ("IDS").
+The CCC is performing 15 DSRIP projects in the initial phase of the DSRIP portion of the waiver and is transitioning to outcome and reporting measures for a defined population beginning January 1, 2018.
+The DSRIP projects and outcomes will serve as initial demonstration programs that will assist in the implementation of an Integrated Delivery System ("IDS").
 The IDS is intended to coordinate the delivery of healthcare services of Travis County's health care providers to serve the safety net population.
-Expenses are recognized as incurred during performance of DSRIP project improvement metrics and milestones.
-Any amounts received prior to earning as well as an estimated reserve for recapture amounts are included in deferred revenue.
+Expenses are recognized as incurred during performance of DSRIP project improvement metrics, milestones, and outcomes.
+Each year, management assesses the possibility of the risk of recoupment of payments as the result of an audit review and maintains a reserve amount included in deferred revenue.

-Seton and Central Health Member Payments - The CCC receives member payments from Central Health and Seton that fund healthcare services related to primary care, specialty care, and related patient care management.
-Member payments are subject to provisions of the Master Agreement, which require the parties to collaborate to adequately fund the CCC.
+Seton and Central Health Member Payments - The CCC receives member payments from Seton and Central Health that fund healthcare services related to primary care, specialty care, and related patient care management.
+Member payments are subject to provisions of the Master Agreement, which require the parties to collaborate to adequately budget funds to deliver healthcare services contracted by the CCC.
 The amount of payment from each member is solely discretionary.
 Revenue is recognized upon receipt of member payments.

-Personnel Services Received from An Affiliate - The CCC receives services provided at no cost to the CCC by employees of Central Health and Seton.
-These services are recognized at the cost recognized by Central Health and Seton in providing the services.
+Personnel Services Received from Affiliates - The CCC receives services provided as in-kind to the CCC by employees of Central Health and Seton.
+These services are recognized as revenue and expense in the period the services are provided at the cost recognized by Central Health and Seton in providing the services.

-Income Tax Status - The CCC is a nonprofit entity that is exempt from federal income taxes under section 501(c)(3) of the Internal Revenue Code, except for income tax related to unrelated business income.
-The CCC did not incur any significant tax liabilities due to unrelated business income during the years ended September 30, 2017 and 2016.
-The CCC files a Form 990 tax return in the U.S. federal jurisdiction, and is subject to routine examinations of its returns; however, there are no examinations currently in progress.
+Federal Income Taxes - The CCC is a nonprofit entity that is exempt from federal income taxes under Section 501(c)(3) of the Internal Revenue Code, except with respect to any unrelated business income.
+The CCC did not incur any significant tax liabilities due to unrelated business income during the years ended September 30, 2018 and 2017.
+The CCC files a Form 990 tax return in the U.S. federal jurisdiction and is subject to routine examinations of its returns; however, there are no examinations currently in progress.

 Recently Issued Accounting Pronouncements - In May 2014 and August 2015, the FASB issued Accounting Standards Updates ("ASU") No. 2014-09 and No. 2015-14, Revenue from Contracts with Customers, which supersede the revenue recognition requirements in ASC 605, Revenue Recognition, and most industry-specific guidance included in the ASC.
 The standard requires entities to recognize revenue in a way that depicts the transfer of promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled to in exchange for those goods or services.
 The standard is effective retrospectively for fiscal years beginning after December 15, 2018 and early adoption is permitted.
-The CCC is currently evaluating the impact the new standard will have on its financial statements.
+The CCC is currently evaluating the impact the standard will have on its financial statements.